Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Conclusion and Discussion

-This paper intends to provide a prototype field operational system of a novel concept of roadside sensor-based perception system, named CMM, which hopes can provide foundations and inspirations for future work.
+This paper intends to provide a field operational system of a novel concept of the roadside sensor-based high-fidelity traffic surveillance system, named CMM, which hopes can provide foundations and inspirations for future work.
 By leveraging the high-fidelity roadside sensing information available from the CMM system, plenty of subsequent CDA applications (e.g., CACC, advanced intersection management, cooperative eco-driving) can be revisited for real-world implementation in the mixed traffic environment.